Jack Gargan (politician): Later career

+In 2002, Gargan ran again for the 5th district seat, this time as an independent in a three-way Republican-targeted race.
+He received 3.39% of the vote.
+In this race, the Democratic incumbent Karen Thurman was defeated by Republican Ginny Brown-Waite.

+Gargan died in 2018 at the age of 88.

 Publications

-Gargan authored of How to Avoid Income Taxes and Estate taxes – Twenty-four Legal Ways To Keep your Money out of Uncle Sam's Pockets, How to Avoid Estate Taxes, The Complete Guide to Estate Planning (a Fortune magazine Book-of-the-Month selection), Milking Your Business for all its Worth, Money Management For Newlyweds And Other Beginners, and Growing Up Fast, Poor, Cold, and Hungry – A First-hand Account Of Life In The Great Depression.
+Gargan authored How to Avoid Income Taxes and Estate taxes – Twenty-four Legal Ways To Keep your Money out of Uncle Sam's Pockets, How to Avoid Estate Taxes, The Complete Guide to Estate Planning (a Fortune magazine Book-of-the-Month selection), Milking Your Business for all its Worth, Money Management For Newlyweds And Other Beginners, and Growing Up Fast, Poor, Cold, and Hungry – A First-hand Account Of Life In The Great Depression.

-He has current or past listings in Marquis' Who's Who in Finance and Industry, Who's Who in America, Who's Who in the World, Strathmere's Who's Who and International Men of Achievement, a British publication.